HoldFast88/VideoExporter/README.md

 # VideoExporter
 Allows to export video, presented as AVAsset, with CIFilter.

 Is extremely easy to use!
-You shouls just call one of the VideoExporter's methods:
+You should just call one of the VideoExporter's methods:

 - (void)exportVideoAtURL:(NSURL *)videoURL withCIFilterName:(NSString *)filterName andCompletionHandler:(ExportCompletionHandler)completionHandler;
 - (void)exportVideoAsset:(AVAsset *)videoAsset withCIFilterName:(NSString *)filterName andCompletionHandler:(ExportCompletionHandler)completionHandler;